RakhithJK/dbeaver-dbeaver-wiki/Data-transfer.md

 2. Choose export format.
 DBeaver supports many different output formats including CSV, HTML, XLSX, etc:
 ![](images/dt/dt-export-format.png)

 3. Set data extraction options (how the data will be read from the tables).
-This may affect the extraction performance.
+This may affect the extraction's performance.
 And set export format option.
 They are specific to the data format you chose on step 2:
 ![](images/dt/dt-options-extract.png)

 6. Set options for output files or clipboard.
-Note: Timestamp pattern is used here for target file name pattern:
+Note: Timestamp pattern is used here to target the file name pattern:
 ![](images/dt/dt-options-output.png)

-7. Review what and to what format you will export.
+7. Review what you want to format and into which format you will export it.
 You can also save all your settings as a task in this step or change the task variables:
 ![](images/dt/dt-export-final.png)

 8. Press finish.
 See extraction progress.
 You can keep working with your database during the export process as the extraction will be performed in the background.